Demystifying the Press Release Format (+ Free Template)

 7. Lead Paragraph

-The next step in a formal press release format is the introduction to your announcement.
+The next step in a formal press release outline is the introduction to your announcement.
 This first paragraph, called “the lead,” should answer the who, what, when, where, why, and how of the press release.
 Its purpose is to give journalists a quick snapshot to decide whether the story is a good fit for their audiences.

 8. Body Paragraphs

-Finally, add details that make it super-easy for journalists to cover your story.
+Finally, add details that make it super easy for journalists to cover your story.
 For example, if you want journalists to cover a company event or publicity stunt, tell them how to RSVP or get free tickets to attend.

 9. Quotes